Wintering birds: 7,000 birds

 Adult Bewick’s swans have white plumage.
-They have black facial skin, and their bills are yellow with a black tip with a dull red gape.
+They have black facial skin, and their bills are yellow with a black tip and a dull red gape.
 They have dark brown eyes and their legs and webbed feet are black.

 Females look the same as males but are smaller.